High Ridge, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 • Infection

-Often, people stereotype certain dog breeds.
+Too often, people stereotype certain breeds.
 There are facts to back this up, but it's not always the case.
 Any dog is capable of biting a human.
-This can be attributed to the dog's environment and interaction with the victim.
+This can be caused by how the person interacts with the dog and the environment it was raised in.

-Breeds that are often associated with danger include (in no particular order) bulldogs, pit bulls, shepherds, terriers, pekingese, and even chihuahuas.
-The size and age of the dog rarely matters; the important thing to remember is how a dog was raised and how you interact with the dog.
-People have a similar tendency to strike others when they're scared or aggravated.
+Breeds that are often associated with bites include (in no particular order) bull terriers, cocker spaniels, jack russells, German shepherds, pit bulls, bulldogs, and even chihuahuas.
+The size and age of the dog rarely matters; the important thing to keep in mind is how a dog was raised and how you interact with the dog.
+People have the same tendency to attack others when they're scared or aggravated.

 What Compensation Can I Get for My Dog Bite in High Ridge, MO?

-A dog bite lawyer in High Ridge, MO, will look into a number of damages.
+A dog bite lawyer in High Ridge, MO, will look into a number of special and general damages.
 These include:

-• Medical Expenses — Victims might be able to recover all expenses related to medical treatment caused by a dog bite.
-It's important to document everything (recovery, scarring, prescriptions, etc...) if you want reimbursement.
+• Medical Expenses — You might be able to recover all expenses related to medical treatment caused by a dog bite.
+It is important to document everything (recovery, scarring, prescriptions, etc...) if you want reimbursement.

-• Property Damage — This can include damages to your home, your clothes, a bike or motorcycle, your phone and other things that may have been damaged during an attack.
+• Property Damage — This can include a broken phone, if you crashed a bike, if a dog tore up your siding and other things that might've been damaged during an attack.

 One of the most important aspects of a dog bite lawyer's job is to accurately value how much your personal injury claim is worth.
 At Halvorsen Klote, our High Ridge, MO personal injury lawyers will ensure that no money is left on the table in your claim.